7 Best Ways: How to Sharpen a Knife Without a Sharpener

 If you have a metal pipe, you can use it to sharpen your knife.

-The best sharpening process is finding a flat surface and holding the pipe at the right angle to match your blade, then going to town to get your knife quickly sharpened.
+The best sharpening process involves finding a flat surface, holding the pipe at the right angle to match your blade, and then going to town to get your knife quickly sharpened.

 If you don't have a better option, you can use a leather belt to sharpen the cutting edge of your knife.